ampproject/amphtml/extensions/amp-access-laterpay/amp-access-laterpay.md

   </tr>
 </table>

-<a href="https://laterpay.net">LaterPay</a> is a micropayments platform which allows users to buy an individual article but only pay it when they reach a certain amount on their tab.
-It also allows users to buy passes which allow access to articles for an amount of time specified by the publisher.
+<a href="https://laterpay.net">LaterPay</a> is a micropayment platform which allows users to buy any online content with just two clicks, and get immediate access – without upfront registration, personal data, or payment.
+Users only pay, once their purchases have reached a total of $5 or 5€ across websites.
+Content providers can sell individual items or time passes, which allow flatrate access or time limited access to content.

 ## Behavior